Wednesday, 10 August 2016

 A decade later, the British electorate decided that the European project was not such a good idea after all.
 Perhaps unsurprisingly, given my intrinsic European credentials, I voted to remain in.

 But I totally ‘get’ some of the arguments that the other side made – the bloated bureaucracy, unelected officials, and the fact that the (still) United Kingdom has always been and outwardly looking global trading nation.

 In the meantime, however, we have to live with Brexit and all its unforeseen consequences.

 In recent years, I have been helping North American SME’s make UK their European home.
 It was an easy pitch: Business friendly, same language, and access to the world’s largest trading bloc.

 Now that the UK is not such an attractive proposition, I will be helping UK & US SME’s establish a subsidiary in, you guessed it, Germany.
-This allows them to structure their affairs in such a way that they do not actually leave the European Union at all and can continue trading freely with the remain 27 members.
+This allows them to structure their affairs in such a way that they do not actually leave the European Union at all and can continue trading freely with the remaining 27 members.

 I really hope that the Britain envisioned by those than wanted us to leave comes to pass, but I think it will take a while to get there.
 In the meantime, we are left pondering if the Le Touquet treaty will hold.